kore4lyf/notes/blockchain/blockchain_udacity/blockchain_udacity.md

 The **memory pool** (also known as the mempool) is the waiting place for transactions before they enter the blockchain.
 When you start making transactions on the blockchain you will notice that it doesn't happen instantly, for the transaction to be complete, it needs to be confirmed or by the network (This is done by miners on the blockchain).

-Since ther are so many transcation happening, not every thing can be picked up immediately.
-Transaction needs to wait inline (in the mempoo) before they get valide.
+Since there are so many transcation happening, not every thing can be picked up immediately.
+Transaction needs to wait inline (in the mempoo) before they get validated.

 **Which of these are valid reasons a Transaction would leave the Mempool?**